PatchWorkCoding/Roses-Texas-State-Notes-Wiki/Spring 2025/Computer Ethics/chapter2.md

 **Vice**: The exact opposite of virtue.
 Aristotle made the observation that virtues often existed in the middle of two vices.
 For example the virtue of courage

+## Summary

 **Ethical Objectivism**: The concept that morality is a thing that exist outside the human mind and can be discovered.
 Basically morality is like gravity.

-**Workable Ethical Theories**: An ethical theory that one can use to make sound arguments about the morality of an action.
-The Workable theories in the book are: Act Utilitarianism, Rule Utilitarianism, Kantianism, Social Contract Theory, and Virtue Ethics.
+**Workable Ethical Theories**: An ethical theory that one can use to make sound arguments about the morality of an action to an open minded skeptic.
+The Workable theories in the book are:
+* Act Utilitarianism,
+* Rule Utilitarianism,
+* Kantianism,
+* Social Contract Theory,
+* Virtue Ethics.

 The book claims that all of the workable moral theories (Act Utilitarianism, Rule Utilitarianism, Kantianism, Social Contract Theory, and Virtue Ethics) are all Ethical Object which I tend to take issue with!

+**Unworkable Ethical Theories**: The unworkable theories are:
+* Subjective Relativism,
+* Cultural Relativism,
+* Divine Command Theory,
+* Ethical Egoism.